apache/mynewt-site/docs/os/core_os/os_started.md

 <br>

 #### Returned values
-Integer value with 0 meaning the OS has not been started and a 1 indicating the OS has been started (i.e. os_start() has been called).
+Integer value with 0 meaning the OS has not been started and 1 indicating the OS has been started (i.e. os_start() has been called).

 <br>